 Online Databases

-- Online databases are easy to use, can be accessed anywhere, and are often free to use.
+- Easy to use, accessible from anywhere, and often free

-- Online databases provide access to records that may not be available in physical archives.
+- Provide access to records that may not be available in physical archives

-- Researching online can help you save time and energy.
-They can also help you to find records quickly and help organize your research.
+- Save time and energy, allowing you to find records quickly and organize your research

 Genealogy Societies and Clubs